By Melinda Maryniuk, MEd, RD, CDCES

 - Drink plenty of fluids.
 Drink at least 6 to 8 ounces of water or other fluids every hour while you are awake to prevent dehydration.
 If you are unable to eat solid food, switch back and forth each hour between sugar-free drinks (water, seltzer, tea, diet soda) and drinks containing carbohydrate (such as juice and regular soda)

-- Learn about easy-to-eat foods.
-When you don’t feel like eating your usual meals, it may still important to get some carbs to cover the medicines you’ve taken, especially insulin.
-Keep some special foods handy for a sick day emergency such as plain saltine crackers, oatmeal, broth based soups, applesauce, juice and popsicles.
+- Easy-to-eat foods.
+When you don’t feel like eating your usual meals, it is still important to get some carbs in to cover the medicines you’ve taken – especially insulin.
+Keep some special foods handy for a sick day emergency such as plain saltine crackers, oatmeal, broth based soups, applesauce, and lower-sugar popsicles.
 Talk with a dietitian to determine if you need a special sick day diet plan based on your diabetes medicines.

 - Rest and keep warm.
-Don’t exercise.
+Don’t exercise much.
 Have someone help take care of you.

 - Stay isolated.
 If you or someone in your home is ill, especially if you’re not sure if it is something contagious, reduce the risk of spreading a virus or germs and minimize interaction.

 Never hesitate to call your doctor if you are worried, but pay particular attention to your signs & symptoms and call for advice if you…

 - Have signs of dehydration such as dry mouth, cracked lips, sunken eyes, skin that is flushed and dry or weight loss